kubernetes-sigs/cluster-api/docs/proposals/20240930-machine-drain-rules.md

   namespace: default
 spec:
   drain:
-    # behavior can be Drain or Skip
+    # behavior can be Drain, Skip, or WaitCompleted
     behavior: Drain
     # order can only be set if behavior == Drain
     # Pods with higher order are drained later
     order: 100